fedepaol/returntraffic/onocp/readme.md

 We deploy the 4.13 equivalent of knmstate (rust based) via the `deploy-nmstaterust.sh` script.

+Label the nodes to be impacted as vrf: enabled

 Apply the `knmstate-vrf.yml` configuration file.
 The current setup assignes a static ip to the interface we want to move in the vrf (ens9) 192.168.130.1